Spitfire-Frozone/Dungeons-and-Dragons/Isle-of-the-Forsaken/Session-4.md

 ## Day 7 (Tuesday April 19th) - Weather: Foggy with Calm Wind

 Damacos joins the party for breakfast.
-Two items of your choice (or on commission) for the whole party from the crafters in town.
-Carpenters, Forge, Blacksmith, Bower, Potter+Glassbower, Tanner.
-Tezarran informs Damacos that we will indeed be joining their hunting party today.

-Meeting at the church shortly.
+The town is poor and unable to offer monetary payment, but he says that the party can choose from two items of your choice (or on commission) for the whole party from the crafters in town. \[Carpenters, Forge, Blacksmith, Bower, Potter+Glassbower, Tanner\].
+Tezarran also informs Damacos that we will indeed be joining their hunting party today.
+The hunting party is meeting at the church shortly afterwards.